linkedin px ads

 4.Ts’ixa

 Shua, spoken in Botswana, has another language closely related to it, known as Ts’ixa.
-Also referred to as Ts’exa, this endangered tongue in South Africa is apparently only spoken in the village of Mababe, by less than 200 people.
+Also referred to as Ts’exa, this endangered tongue in Botswana is apparently only spoken in the village of Mababe, by fewer than 200 people.
 It is used mainly by adults, while children prefer to use Setswana or English as their native tongue.

 5.Okanagan-Colville